 Bring a little bit of Times Square into your home with this sweet 32 x 32 square RGB LED matrix panel.
 These panels are normally used to make video walls, here in New York we see them on the sides of busses and bus stops, to display animations or short video clips.
 We thought they looked really cool so we picked up a few boxes of them from a factory.
-They have 1024 bright RGB LEDs arranged in a 32x32 grid on the front.
-On the back there is a PCB with two sets of dual IDC connectors (two input, two output: in theory you can chain these together) and 12 16-bit latches that allow you to drive the display with a 1:16 scan rate.
+They have 1024 bright RGB LEDs arranged in a 32x32 grid on the front on a 6mm grid.
+On the back there is a PCB with a set of dual IDC connectors (one input, one output: in theory you can chain these together) and 12 16-bit latches that allow you to drive the display with a 1:16 scan rate.

 These displays are technically 'chainable' - connect one output to the next input - but our Arduino example code does not support this (yet).
 It requires a high speed processor and more RAM than the Arduino has!

-Comes with: a single 32x32 RGB panel, two IDC cables and a power cable.
+Comes with: a single 32x32 RGB panel, one IDC cable and a power cable.
 If we happen to get them from the factory we also include 4 mounting screws and mini-magnets (it appears these are often mounted on a magnetic base).

 Keep in mind that these displays are designed to be driven by FPGAs or other high speed processors: they do not have built in PWM control of any kind.
 Instead, you're supposed to redraw the screen over and over to 'manually' PWM the whole thing.
 On a 16 MHz arduino, we managed to squeeze 12-bit color (4096 colors) with 40% CPU usage but this display would really shine if driven by any FPGA, CPLD, Propeller, XMOS or other high speed multi-core controller.
 The good news is that the display is pre-white balanced with nice uniformity so if you turn on all the LEDs it's not a particularly tinted white.